Certified by the California Department of Education

 Nina Vuoso, Naturalist Instructor

 Nina was born and raised in the South Bay of Los Angeles, and spent her childhood exploring tide pools, playing in the garden, and catching California fence lizards.
-Having earned a B.S. in Nutritional Biochemistry from UC Davis in 2011, Nina chose to blend her passions of promoting science literacy and nutrition.
-From 2012-14 she served two AmeriCorps terms as a Youth Education Coordinator at Veggielution Community Farm in San Jose, CA, where she lead the garden program at nearby Aptitud Elementary school.
-This is Nina's 3rd year teaching at our Wrightwood site, which she attended in 5th grade as a Cornerstone Elementary School student in Palos Verdes, CA. Nina is a Wilderness First Responder, and spends her summers leading farming and gardening programs for kids
+Having earned a B.S. in Nutritional Biochemistry from UC Davis in 2011, Nina chose to blend her passions of promoting science literacy and nutrition; from 2012-14 she served two AmeriCorps terms as a Youth Education Coordinator at Veggielution Community Farm in San Jose, CA, where she led the garden program at a nearby Elementary School.
+This is Nina's 4th year teaching at our Wrightwood site, which she attended in 5th grade as a Cornerstone Elementary School student in Palos Verdes, CA. Nina is a certified Wilderness First Responder, and spends her summers leading farming and gardening programs for kids.